OSYSARCH/HLaaS/README.md

 # Hardware Lab as a Service Blueprint space

+## Terminology
+* DUT - Device Under Test

+## Overview

 More information can be found at: https://docs.oniroproject.org/en/latest/

-This is Hardware Lab as a Service Blueprint space for building Oniroproject laboratory.
+This is **Hardware Lab as a Service Blueprint** space for building Oniroproject laboratory.
 The lab consists of several areas:

 * Devices Under Tests (DUTs)
+* Rack space organisation
 * DUTs setups along with alternative setups
-* Rack space organisation
-* Connection diagrams
+* Wiring and connections diagrams
+* Accompanying infrastructure services inside lab
+* Integration with gitlab and CI/CD pipelines
+* [Monitoring](Monitoring) of state of the lab

 ## Hardware inventory
 Information about used hardware can be found in [hardware directory](hardware)

 ## Rack space organisation
+### NetBox
+Rack space hardware placement and cabling with many DUTs and accomopanying hardware can be a challange.
+If you plan to have many DUTs and rack cabinet full of hardware and plan expanding, it's a good moment to keep track of assets.
+[NetBox open source application](https://docs.netbox.dev/) with [docker installation](https://hub.docker.com/r/netboxcommunity/netbox/) can [help](IaC/docker/netbox-docker).

+Alternative to NetBox is [Nautobot](https://www.networktocode.com/nautobot/) but we haven't been using it.

+### Shelves and trays
-Directory [3D_shelves](3D_shelves) contain rack shelves and trays 3D designs for used devices under test (DUT)
+Directory [3D_shelves](3D_shelves) contains rack shelves and trays 3D designs for DUTs and additional controlling hardware

-The directory should be useful for clean organisation of space in rack cabinet.

-## Connections diagrams
+### Connections diagrams
 [tbd]

 ## Integration with external services